Skip to main content

 )

-When your API key is a per-customer rb_live_* key bound to an org, the ReasonBlocks API automatically overrides org_id and project_id with the key’s authoritative scope.
-Most users can leave those two fields at their defaults.
+When your API key is a per-customer rb_live_* key bound to an org, rb-api overrides org_id and project_id with the key’s authoritative scope.
+Most callers can leave them at "default".

 6